Bucharest Dance Festival – last update 02.04.2019

-For dances with more than one dancer, age group is given the age of the oldest dancer.
+If one dancers is with 1 age category older age group is given the age of the older dancer.

 - Within the group / formation/ duo / trio / quartet, dancers are allowed to enter into a superior age category whatever that may be.
 Ex: MINI can compete PETITE etc.

 - TEEN and SENIORS are not allowed to compete with MINI/CHILDREN or JUNIOR